amarao/duoload/internal_docs/duocard_prd.md

     A language learner using both Duocards and Anki.
     Comfortable running applications from a command line.
-    Capable of retrieving a web cookie from their browser's developer console.
+    Capable of finding their Duocards deck ID from the application.
     Using a Windows, macOS, or Linux operating system.

 3. User Problem